Articles of Incorporation and Rules

 • Confirmation of the validity of a request for the dismissal of an officer or the convening of an extraordinary general meeting of representatives.
 A request will be valid if one-fifth or more of the representatives currently in office agree

-Article 19.
-When the number of currently serving representatives is less than one-fifth of the minimum number of seats set out in the Articles of Incorporation and an extraordinary meeting of representatives is to be convened, supplementary elections must be held in all electoral districts where the number of seats is less than the quota.
+Article 19 When an extraordinary general meeting is to be convened in which the number of currently serving representatives falls short by more than one-fifth of the minimum number of representatives stipulated in the Articles of Association, by-elections must be held in all constituencies that are short of the required number of representatives.

 2. The provisions of the preceding paragraph shall not apply when an auditor convenes a general meeting of representatives or when the chairman of the board of directors convenes a general meeting of representatives based on a request with the consent of one-fifth or more of the representatives